precice/preeco-orga/guidelines/guidelines-application-cases.md

 - [ ] A.5: There are exports to replay each participant with [ASTE](https://precice.org/tooling-aste.html#replay-mode).
 - [ ] A.6: There is a related publication validating the scientific value of the case.
 - [ ] A.7: The `run.sh` script follows the following guidelines:
-  - uses `/usr/bin/env` for setting the shell and sets `bash` or simple `sh`: `#!/usr/bin/env bash`
+  - It uses `/usr/bin/env` for setting the shell and sets `bash` or simple `sh`: `#!/usr/bin/env bash`.
-  - defines `set -e -u` for fault tolerance
+  - It defines `set -e -u` for fault tolerance.
-  - captures the output in log files
+  - It captures the output in log files.
+- [ ] A.8: Any provided Python codes define a `requirements.txt`.
+  - This also defines version restrictions.
-  - automatically installs any Python in a new Python virtual environment and logs the installed packages with their versions in a file
+  - The respective `run.sh` script automatically installs any Python in a new Python virtual environment and logs the installed packages with their versions in a file.